top of page

 • 3 min read

-Finding your voice is not just about speaking clearly or loudly, it's about speaking with confidence, calmly and engaging with your audience or listener.
-Your voice is linked to your breathing, it's one system.
-Breathing is involuntary - you don't have to 'work at it', you do it all the time.
+Finding your voice means speaking with confidence and clarity.
+It’s about engaging with your audience or listener, being able to speak up in meetings without feeling the adrenaline of panic or anxiety.
+Your voice is closely linked to your breathing, and it’s one system that’s involuntary—you don’t have to 'work at it'; you do it all the time.

 Eye-level view of a person sitting cross-legged on the floor practicing deep breathing in a calm room